Sigmmma/c20/src/content/hf2p/readme.md

 **Halo Online** is a canceled installment of the Halo game series and runs on a modified [Halo 3][h3] Engine.
 It was created by [Saber Interactive][saber] and initially released as part of a closed beta in Russia on the PC in 2015-16.

-Like other games in the series Halo Online uses Bungie's proprietary [Blam!][engine] and is powered by a highly modified version of the Halo 3 engine, optimized for smooth performance on lower-end PCs.
+Like other games in the series Halo Online uses 343 Industries proprietary [Blam!][engine] and is powered by a highly modified version of the Halo 3 engine, optimized for smooth performance on lower-end PCs.

 ## Eldewrito to MCC: A Legacy (PC, 343 Industries, 2016-Current day)
 During the Halo Online closed testing, a group of modders were able to mod the game and began to work on "ElDewrito", a fan-attempt to bring the classic Halo experience to the PC platform by modding the game to play like the original release of Halo 3.